frpitu/How-To-Import-You-Projects-In-Bash/README.md

-# How-To-Import-You-Projects-In-Bash
+# How To Import You Projects In Bash
-Script In Bash &amp; Shell
+Script In Bash And Shell